 OFCCP settles sexual harassment case with L&M Construction

 OFCCP and L&M Construction reached a settlement in a case involving allegations of sexual harassment, retaliation and interference with a federal investigation.
 During a compliance review, OFCCP compliance officers found that between May 1, 2011 and April 30, 2012, the company terminated nine employees for complaining about the hostile work environment created by this harassment and then fired five more workers to prevent them from being interviewed during OFCCP’s review.
 The Maryland–based firm will pay $112,573 in back wages to the 14 terminated workers and will make job offers as opportunities become available.

-"No worker should ever have to put up with degrading and inappropriate behavior in order to keep a job," said OFCCP Director Patricia A. Shiu.
-"I hope this settlement sends a clear message to federal contractors – and to the men and women who work for them – that OFCCP will not tolerate retaliation against workers who exercise their rights, nor will we tolerate any efforts to interfere with our investigations."
-Please see the attached press release, which is available online in both English and Spanish.
-To learn more about this important case, check out the latest article on DOL´s Blog, written by OFCCP Senior Civil Rights Advisor Donna Lenhoff.
+“No worker should ever have to put up with degrading and inappropriate behavior in order to keep a job,” said OFCCP Director Patricia A. Shiu.
+“I hope this settlement sends a clear message to federal contractors – and to the men and women who work for them – that OFCCP will not tolerate retaliation against workers who exercise their rights, nor will we tolerate any efforts to interfere with our investigations.”
+Read the Labor Department’s English and Spanish press releases.